Cherokee Nation (1794–1907): Natchez

 The Natchez are a Native American people who originally lived in the Natchez Bluffs area.
 The present-day city of Natchez, Mississippi developed in their former territory.
 By the mid-eighteenth century, the Natchez people were defeated by French colonists and dispersed from there.
 Many survivors had been sold (by the French) into slavery in the West Indies.
 Others took refuge with allied tribes, one of which was the Cherokee.

 Shawnee

-Known as the Loyal Shawnee or Cherokee Shawnee, one band of Shawnee people relocated to Indian Territory with the Seneca people (Iroquois) in July 1831.
-The term "Loyal" came from their serving in the Union army during the American Civil War.
-European Americans encroached and settled on their lands after the war.
+Known as the Loyal Shawnee or Cherokee Shawnee, this band of Shawnee people had been removed from their homelands in Ohio to Kansas in the 1830s.
+The term "Loyal" came from their service in the Union army during the American Civil War.
+After the war, European Americans encroached and settled on their lands in Kansas.

 In 1869, the Cherokee Nation and Loyal Shawnee agreed that 722 of the Shawnee would be granted Cherokee citizenship.
 They settled in Craig and Rogers counties.